The Ursulines of the Eastern Province belong to a branch of Ursulines called the Roman Union of Ursulines.

 There are many Ursuline groups throughout the U.S. and in other parts of the world.
 In 1900 some of those groups joined together at the invitation of Pope Leo XIII to form what he envisioned as a united institute created from smaller, independent Ursuline communities.
 Their purpose was for sharing their strengths and minimizing their weaknesses, in common purpose, practices, and as time went on, personnel, ministries, and structures of governance.
 Many groups from around the world – predominantly Europe and the U.S. – responded to the invitation.
 Over time and to the present, the Roman Union expanded to other continents.

 The Ursulines of the Roman Union are now located around the world, and they have their central government in Rome.
-The United States currently has four provinces: Northeast, East, Central, and West.
+The United States currently has three provinces: East, Central, and West.

 There are other groups of Ursulines in the U.S. and Canada, such as those in Kentucky, Ohio, Kansas, and New York, as well as Canadian provinces.
 All the North American Ursulines are in communication through meetings and shared initiatives.